-This policy is drawn up in accordance with Schedule 10 of the Equality Act 2010 and schedule 10 - accessibility for disabled pupils.
+This policy is written in accordance with Schedule 10 of the Equality Act 2010 and Schedule 10 - accessibility for disabled pupils.

-At Hurworth Primary School, we are committed to improving access for all people to the building and for all pupils to access the curriculum.
-The Accessibility policy has been completed to ensure every opportunity to improve access has been identified and acted upon accordingly.
-This will be reviewed annually.
+At Hurworth Primary School, we are committed to improving access for all people to the building and for all children to access the curriculum.
+The Accessibility Policy has been completed to ensure every opportunity to improve access has been identified and acted upon accordingly.
+This is reviewed annually.